-We know that choosing a course that's right for you can seem rather daunting, but don't worry—we can help you make a decision!
-You can reach out to us using the chat bubble on the bottom right.
+We know that choosing a course that's right for you can seem rather daunting, but don't worry!
+We have a career consultant that can help guide you in your decision making process, so you can pick a course that suits you perfectly.
+Reach out to us using the chat bubble on the bottom right.

 How do I apply to iXperience?

 You can apply online through our website by scrolling to the bottom of each page, or by clicking here to start the process.
-During the application, you’ll have the opportunity to tell us more about yourself and choose the course or courses and internship options that you would like to apply for.
+During the application, you’ll have the opportunity to tell us more about yourself and choose the unique course + internship combination you would like to apply for.

 Should I apply earlier rather than later?